-Most Christians believe that he was executed by the Roman occupying army, visited the underworld, was resurrected, spent either one or 40 days with his disciples (Gospel sources differ), and then ascended to Heaven.
+Most Christians believe that he was executed by the Roman occupying army, briefly visited the underworld, was resurrected, spent either one or 40 days with his disciples (Gospel sources differ), and then ascended to Heaven.

 Muslims view him as a great prophet, second only